 The good news is that thanks to the internet it now only takes a matter of seconds to check whether your vehicle has a valid MOT and is insured.
 A government database containing all the details held about your vehicle can be accessed online, just as long as you have the vehicle's registration number to hand, and either the last MOT test number or your vehicle's V5C number.

-8. I've lost my certificate
+8. What do I do if I've lost my MOT certificate?

 If paperwork isn't really your thing and you've gone and lost your test certificate then don't panic.
 It is possible to get one re-issued without the need to resort to having a new test carried out.
 Any MOT testing station will be able to supply you with a replacement.
 However, once again you will need to have the vehicle registration number and either the original MOT test number or your vehicle's V5C number to hand.